Morocco, day seven: Tangier

 Olives to die for.

-After a cup of tea on the terrace, and a friendly nod and a smile from the man in the room opposite, I set out in the evening for a final look around and explored some more parts of the Medina where a young man presented a list of things I could have were I just to nip to his house and order them if I needed.
+After a cup of tea on the terrace – and a friendly nod and a smile from the man in the room opposite – I set out in the evening for a final look around and explored some more parts of the Medina, where a young man presented a list of things I could have were I just to "nip to his house and ask him for them."
 I had a look around a lovely riad into which I was invited/ushered, then took mint tea on the terrace of the Café Tingis, watching the world go about its evening business.
-I wasn't really sure what I wanted to eat for my last evening in Tangier, and after much faffing settled on a pizza - of all things - in Kanzaman.

 Door of the day.